Authentication

 API users NOT using the iPhone device will need to verify the provenance of the data returned by our API.
 This is to prevent man-in-the-middle and other attacks.

-To do so they will receive a signature over the encoding of the some of the returned data (depends on the request)
+To do so API users will receive a signature over the encoding of the some of the returned data (depends on the request)

-To verify they will need to use TrustVault's public key for the environment they are in:
+To verify API users will need to use TrustVault's public key for the environment and cluster the wallet is held in.

 Production Public Key